Presidency of Theodore Roosevelt: Military reforms

 Roosevelt placed an emphasis on expanding and reforming the United States military.
 The United States Army, with 39,000 men in 1890, was the smallest and least powerful army of any major power in the late 19th century.
 By contrast, France's army consisted of 542,000 soldiers.
 The Spanish–American War had been fought mostly by temporary volunteers and state national guard units, and it demonstrated that more effective control over the department and bureaus was necessary.
 Roosevelt gave strong support to the reforms proposed by Secretary of War Elihu Root, who wanted a uniformed chief of staff as general manager and a European-style general staff for planning.
 Overcoming opposition from General Nelson A. Miles, the Commanding General of the United States Army, Root succeeded in enlarging West Point and establishing the U.S. Army War College as well as the general staff.
 Root also changed the procedures for promotions, organized schools for the special branches of the service, devised the principle of rotating officers from staff to line, and increased the Army's connections to the National Guard.

 Upon taking office, Roosevelt made naval expansion a priority, and his tenure saw an increase in the number of ships, officers, and enlisted men in the Navy.
 With the publication of The Influence of Sea Power upon History, 1660–1783 in 1890, Captain Alfred Thayer Mahan had been immediately hailed as an outstanding naval theorist by the leaders of Europe.
 Roosevelt paid very close attention to Mahan's emphasis that only a nation with a powerful fleet could dominate the world's oceans, exert its diplomacy to the fullest, and defend its own borders.
 By 1904, the United States had the fifth largest navy in the world, and by 1907, it had the third largest.
-Roosevelt sent 16 battleships of the Great White Fleet around the world in 1907-1909.
+Roosevelt sent 16 battleships of the Great White Fleet around the world in 1907–1909.
 Pulitzer prize-winning biographer Henry Pringle states that sending the fleet was, "the direct result of the Japanese trouble."
 He made sure all the naval powers understood the United States was now a major player.
 Though Roosevelt's fleet did not match the overall strength of the British fleet, it became the dominant naval force in the Western Hemisphere.

 Rapprochement with Great Britain

 Britain was ending its long tradition of no allies, and was looking for friends.
-It concluded alliances with France and Japan and sough friendship with the U.S. in what was called "The Great Rapprochement."
+It concluded alliances with France and Japan and sought friendship with the U.S. in what was called "The Great Rapprochement."
 London supported Washington in the war against Spain, agreed to let the U.S. build the Panama Canal alone and agreed the U.S.A should be the policeman of Central America.
 Washington supported Britain against the Boers in South Africa.